 Anyone who’s ever cruised in the Caribbean or Mexico knows how hot a day at sea can get.
 With temperatures routinely hitting 80 degrees and above, being able to cool off onboard your ship is a must.
 And for families with young kids and tweens, nothing beats a cruise ship water park with water slides when it comes to keeping everyone happy and refreshed on days at sea.

-The Best Cruise Ship Waterparks for Kids and Tweens
+The Best Cruise Ship Water Parks for Kids of All Ages

-That’s not a problem with the following cruise ship water parks that have just what’s needed for toddlers, younger kids, and tweens.
-From smaller water slides, wading pools, and tipping buckets to water cannons, surprise water spouts, and dancing fountains, here are the cruise ships with the best onboard water parks for tweens and kids under 10.
+That’s not a problem with the following cruise ship water parks that have just what’s needed for all ages from toddlers to tweens to teens.
+From smaller water slides, wading pools, and tipping buckets to water cannons, surprise water spouts, and dancing fountains, here are the cruise ships with the best onboard water parks for every age group.

 - Adventure of the Seas